-• The tackled player must not position their body (eg. 'squeeze ball') to delay the release of the ball when isolated or under pressure.
+• The tackled player must not either crawl or re-position their body (e.g. 'squeeze ball') to delay the release of the ball when isolated or under pressure.
 The ball must be available immediately for play (PK).
-(Note: this technique is illegal entirely in Kids Pathway U6-U12).
+(Note: 'squeeze ball' is illegal entirely in Kids Pathway U6-U12).